akomis/diploma-project/README.md

 ###_disconnect()
 Responsible for disconnecting the device, close any open ports/streams and remove any runtime temporary files regarding the device.

+All other necessary modules needed for implementing the above functions (e.g. `DobotDllTypeX.py` for the `Dobot.py` device module) should also be included in the `device_modules` directory for better organization.
-For a practical example one can review the source code of `Dobot.py` and `Jevois.py`.
+For a practical example one can review the source code of the included `Dobot.py` and `Jevois.py`.
-Any runtime files needed for communicating with a device can be placed in the `runtime` directory.
+Any runtime files needed for communicating with a device should be placed in the `runtime` directory.
 <br><br>

 ## Testing